ATLANTIC SLAVERY AND ABOLITION

 Anglophone slave narratives targeted educated white audiences in Britain and its (former) colonies in the Americas.
 To inspire these readers’ antislavery sentiment and action, these texts presented vivid, seemingly unmediated narratives of slavery.
 They sought to elicit sympathy with the plight of the enslaved while relating factual details about their lives that signaled the narrators’ trustworthiness.

 Lower literacy rates in France, Spain, Portugal, and their colonies meant not only weaker ties among the different abolitionist movements in these places but also a much smaller audience for slave narratives.
 Therefore, less than a handful of non-English slave narratives are known today.
-However, there are other types of documents in which (formerly) enslaved black people made their voices heard in these regions, and which are being studied today.
+However, there are other types of documents such as court records or testimonies in Christian missionary periodicals in which (formerly) enslaved black people made their voices heard in these regions.
+These documents are also being studied today.

 Transnational Slave Narratives